OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

 This section will help you understand how the OFS Agilex PCIe Attach FIM can be developed to fit your design goals.

-The [Default FIM Features](https://ofs.github.io/ofs-2024.2-1/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#121-default-fim-features) section provides general information about the default features of the OFS Agilex PCIe Attach FIM so you can become familiar with the default design.
-For more detailed information about the FIM architecture, refer to the [Shell Technical Reference Manual: OFS for Agilex® 7 PCIe Attach FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001/).
+The [Default FIM Features](https://ofs.github.io/ofs-2024.3-1/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#121-default-fim-features) section provides general information about the default features of the OFS Agilex PCIe Attach FIM so you can become familiar with the default design.
+For more detailed information about the FIM architecture, refer to the [Shell Technical Reference Manual: OFS for Agilex™ 7 PCIe Attach FPGAs](https://ofs.github.io/ofs-2024.3-1/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001/).

-The [Customization Options](https://ofs.github.io/ofs-2024.2-1/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#122-customization-options) section then gives suggestions of how this default design can be customized.
-Step-by-step walkthroughs for many of the suggested customizations are later described in the [FIM Customization](https://ofs.github.io/ofs-2024.2-1/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#4-fim-customization) section.
+The [Customization Options](https://ofs.github.io/ofs-2024.3-1/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#122-customization-options) section then gives suggestions of how this default design can be customized.
+Step-by-step walkthroughs for many of the suggested customizations are later described in the [FIM Customization](https://ofs.github.io/ofs-2024.3-1/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#4-fim-customization) section.

 FIM development for a new acceleration card generally consists of the following steps: